IEK-5/freespa/DOC.md

 These routines work the same as the standard routines defined in `time.h`.
-They do not suffer from arbitrary limitations such as those imposed in windows systems where `gmtime` cannot handle dates before 1970 and after the year 3000.
+They do not suffer from arbitrary limitations such as those imposed in windows systems where `gmtime` cannot handle dates before 1970 and after the year 3000 (despite the `time_t` type being a 64bit integer).
 Furthermore, they adhere to the 10-day gap between the Julian and Gregorian calendar where the Julian calendar ends on October 4, 1582 (JD = 2299160), and the next day the Gregorian calendar starts on October 15, 1582.
 Thus these routines provide a historic extension of unix time before October 15, 1582.

 For many freespa routines we need Δt values.
 In most cases one can suffice with passing a NULL pointer, which will signal freespa to determine an